1099-R News, January 2014

 Internal Revenue Code Section 72(m)(7) states, “…an individual shall be considered to be disabled if he is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or to be of long continued and indefinite duration.
 An individual shall not be considered to be disabled unless he furnishes proof of the existence thereof in such form and manner as the Secretary may require.”

-Any benefit recipient who feels they meet the federal definition of disability can file Form 5329 to exempt their retirement distribution from the early distribution penalty.
+Any benefit recipient who believes they meet the federal definition of disability can file Form 5329 to exempt their retirement distribution from the early distribution penalty.
 If you are uncertain how to file this form, or the implications it may have on your tax situation, you should contact your tax consultant.
 Form 5329 can be downloaded from the IRS’s Web site at www.irs.gov.
-It should also be available where you get other IRS forms necessary to file your taxes.
+It should also be available where you obtain other IRS forms necessary to file your taxes.

-Multiple 1099-R Benefit Recipients
+Multiple Form 1099-R Benefit Recipients

 Another prominent example is when a normal benefit recipient turns age 59-½ during the year.
-Distributions that were made before age 59-½ will most likely reflect a Code “2” for the IRS Distribution Code on the 1099-R. Distributions made after age 59-½ will have a Code “7” reflected.
+Distributions that were made before age 59-½ will most likely reflect a Code “2” for the IRS Distribution Code on the Form 1099-R. Distributions made after age 59-½ will have a Code “7” reflected.

-1099-R Distribution Code for Normal Retirement Benefit Recipients
+Form 1099-R Distribution Code for Normal Retirement Benefit Recipients

 The IRS defines the use of Distribution Code “7” as a normal distribution from a plan when the benefit recipient is at least 59-½ years old.
 The IRS requires the use of Code “2” (early distribution, exception applies) for normal distributions from a plan when the benefit recipient is under the age of 59-½.